7 brand building steps that doubled Peloton’s business

 Boost YOUR brand fitness

-To explore these brand building workouts and apply them to you own brand, you could join us on the next Mastering Brand Growth marketing training program that kicks off five weeks today on 21.3.21.
+To explore these brand building workouts and apply them to you own brand, you could join us on the next Mastering Brand Growth marketing training program.
 It’s a practical, action-oriented 8 week program combining world-class, on-demand content and live Zoom workshops.
 The principles and tools build on 30 years of experience leading companies, from running both consulting projects and training programs.
 If you’d like more info on the program, just pop your name and email in the form below.